 The wonderful thing about community involvement is that it provides positive experiences on all sides – our boys often get as much out of it as the recipients.
-A number of our boys regularly volunteer at a local primary school, reading with younger children where English is, for many of them, their second or even third language.
+A number of our boys regularly volunteer at a local primary school, reading or maths with younger children where English is, for many of them, their second or even third language.
 Additionally, once a week we play bingo and other activities with the elderly residents of Norton House Care Home: it is often the highlight of the week for both the residents and the boys.

 We also hold an annual book festival.
 We donate 200 hundred carefully selected second-hand books to a local primary school, and our boys read these to the younger children, for many of whom English is an additional language.
 These children take the book home with them and it is often the first English book in their household and as the child has started the book, they are more likely to open it at home.

 We are also fortunate to enjoy an incredibly high standard of facilities, in particular our playing fields and Sports Centre, so we are committed to making sure that less well-equipped schools also have the chance to access and benefit from our resources.
 We partner with a number of local primary schools and nursery groups who use our sporting facilities for play and outside activities throughout the year and three primary schools hold their annual sports day on our playing fields each summer.

 To address the concern shown by the boys we have a number of initiatives.
 We mark Green Week and Earth Day with assemblies highlighting the devastating effect mankind is having on the Earth, We hold a Spring Clean where the boys’ unwanted items are donated to homeless shelters, youth clubs and charity shops.
 We collect plastic which is melted down and transformed into outdoor furniture for Vincent Square.
 Also, in an effort to reduce our carbon footprint, we grow and eat our own vegetables with the three vegetable patches cared for by a handful of our green-fingered juniors.